abendezu10/LED-Button-Program/README.md

 # LED-Button-Program

+A simple program using the STM32F401RE and HAL API to control an LED with a push button.

 ## Introduction

 This project demonstrates how to use an STM32F401RE microcontroller to control an LED with a push button.
 The LED lights up when the button is pressed and turns off when the button is released.